Intermediate English dialogue

 CLARE: Oh yes, I read lots.
 I love reading.

 ERIC: Not much.
-I read Harry Potter, but not normally.
+I read the Harry Potter books, but I don't really like books.
 I prefer video games.
 Books are too slow, normally.

 CLARE: Not really....